Fatal Frame: Maiden of Black Water: Release

 The game was first announced in April 2014, alongside multiple media expansions to the franchise, including a Japanese live-action film and an original novel and comic.
 Its title and release date were revealed during a special Niconico livestream in July.
 The digital version's large size required the purchasing of an additional external drive for those who did not own a Deluxe Wii U. It was initially claimed by Koei Tecmo's European branch that the game would not be released outside Japan.
 Its release in Western territories was initially hinted at by Tomonobu Itagaki, who said through his Facebook account that Kikuchi would release the game in North America.

 During a Nintendo Direct presentation in April 2015, a Western release for the game was confirmed in both Europe and North America, with two titles: Fatal Frame: Maiden of Black Water for North America and Project Zero: Maiden of Black Water for Europe.
 Maiden of Black Water was released in Europe on October 30 and in North America on October 22.
 In Australia, the game released a day after the European version on October 31.
 The localization was suggested to have been due to fan requests.

 In Europe and Australia, the game was exclusively available as a Limited Edition version at retail, as well as a digital version on the Nintendo eShop.
 While the retail version contained the complete game, the digital version was offered in a free-to-start manner, in which players could experience the game's prologue and first two chapters for free, after which they are given the choice whether or not to pay for unlocking the remaining ones.
 In North America, only the digital version was available on the Nintendo eShop.
 This announcement triggered a fan campaign spearheaded by Operation Rainfall to request a physical release for North America.
 The Western release included Nintendo-themed costumes based on popular characters Princess Zelda and Samus Aran.
 These costumes replaced lingerie and swimsuit outfits featured in the Japanese release.
+Yuri Kozukata became the basis of a DLC costume in the Nintendo Switch version of Nights of Azure 2 and reappeared as a summonable Assist Trophy in Super Smash Bros.
+Ultimate.